DATA-606-2023-FALL-THURSDAY/Chikkala_PSManikantaVijayaSriNarasimhaNaidu/docs/report.md

 - Most accidents happened when the weather is clear and road surface is dry.
 - Most of the accidents happened within the speed limits of 25-40 MPH.
 - Most of the accident’s prediction comes out as no apparent injury.
-- High accuracy is obtained from the random forest model
+- High accuracy is obtained from the random forest model.

 \
 Limitations: